adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-bad.md

 ## 2. Visual glitches

 Depending on the visual design, the page could judder.
-This is because a field switches between valid and invalid states, the error appears and disappears respectively.
+This is because as a field switches between valid and invalid states, the error appears and disappears respectively.
 This can be disorientating for low confidence  users.
 Here's an example:

 ![Live feedback can cause the page to judder](/assets/img/live.gif)